China's Sina sees 60 pct of Weibo users verified by deadline

 Users must link their mobile phone numbers to their Weibo account and only those verified will be allowed to post messages.
 Sina has said the regulations would hurt the platform.

 "We estimate that by the deadline, the majority of our users, about 60 percent of them would have successfully registered their identities," Liu Qi, a Sina spokesman, said.

-China has repeatedly criticized microblogs for spreading what it calls unfounded rumors.
+China has repeatedly criticised microblogs for spreading what it calls unfounded rumours.
 The country blocks social networking sites such as Twitter and Facebook, citing the need to maintain social stability.